dancaron/Django-Rapid-Deploy/README.md

 sudo supervisorctl restart project_name
 ~~~~

-### TODO

-* Bash command line arguments to make postgres (and other things) optional
-* Package with python and submit to pypi

 ### MIT License Copyright (c) 2020 Dan Caron

 Permission is hereby granted, free of charge, to any person obtaining a copy